-How the 7-Point Shape injection technique lifts your face without invasive surgery
+How the 7-Point Shape injection technique lifts your face without surgery

 Whenever I watch celebrities walk the red carpet, I can’t help but notice when cosmetic injectors have gone overboard with the filler or placed it in the wrong areas, creating a strange look.
 There’s a fine line between having plumped-up skin and looking puffy.
 Fortunately, there are techniques injectors can use to ensure they never cross that line.

-I have learned that not all injectors have the same level of skill.
-That’s why I am such a fangirl of Dr. Mauricio de Maio, a world-renowned plastic surgeon and one of the preeminent injectors.
+We all know that I am a fangirl of Dr. Mauricio de Maio, a world-renowned plastic surgeon.
 He has pioneered innovative techniques that create beautiful, natural-looking results.

-One of those techniques is called the 7-Point Shape which creates a smooth curve along the cheekbones, lifting the cheeks and reducing sagginess.
+One of those techniques he coined "the 7-Point Shape" which creates a smooth curve along the cheekbones, lifting the cheeks and reducing sagginess.
 By adding volume at strategic points, we are able to restore the Ogee curve.
 If you look at a youthful face from an oblique view, you will see that full cheekbones gently curve into the smooth, less-full lower face.
 That shape is called the Ogee curve and we find it so beautiful that you’ll often see the shape in art and architecture.
 For instance, Andy Warhol often emphasized it in his celebrity portraits.

 As we age, we lose our Ogee curve.
 What causes midfacial ageing?
 One, gravity pulls the malar fat pad ( the triangular pad that sits on cheekbones) down.
 Two, we experience skeletal changes that cause shifts in soft tissue and ligaments.
 Three, our collagen production starts to decline as early as age 25, which is when some people lose their babyfaces, but most of us don’t notice midfacial ageing until we’re well into our 40s.